FedericoFiorani/New-York-where-to-rent/README.md

 - the Bronx
 - Staten Island

 We will compile different rankings, based on price, quality and the two together (also known as the value-for-money concept).
-The project will be executed for both the 5 boroughs, and the smaller neighbourhood within those 5 areas.
+The project will be executed for both the 5 nieghbourhoods, and the smaller ones within those 5 areas.

 ## Method